SomenMistri/CITE-seq_with_gdTCR_profiling/vignettes/2_custom_TCR_VDJ_data_processing.md

 ### Finalization
 Post-processing in Excel is recommended to pair barcode-linked TRGV and TRDV information together and perform additional manipulation or analysis on the processed data.

-**Note:** Review the script carefully, follow the instructions, and leverage the processed data for further analysis or downstream applications.
+**Note:** Review the script carefully and follow the instructions.
+This script takes some to finish.
+It is possible to run this in VACC.